-NOTE: For initial start up of a new engine, or for an engine that ran out of fuel or was drained of fuel, the fuel system should be filled according to the following procedure.
+NOTE: For the initial start up of a new engine, or for an engine that ran out of fuel or was drained of fuel, the fuel system should be filled according to the following procedure.

-- 1. Squeeze the fuel line primer bulb until it feels firm. - Turn the ignition key switch to the "ON" position for three seconds.
-This operates the electric fuel pump. - Turn the ignition key switch back to the "OFF" position, and squeeze the primer bulb again until it feels firm.
+- Position the fuel line primer bulb so the arrow on the side of the bulb is pointing up.
+Squeeze the fuel line primer bulb until it feels firm. - 2.
+Turn the ignition key switch to the "ON" position for three seconds to operate the electric fuel pump. - 3.
+Turn the ignition key switch back to the "OFF" position, and squeeze the primer bulb until it feels firm.
 Turn the ignition key switch to the "ON" position again for three seconds.
 Continue this procedure until the fuel line primer bulb stays firm.

-Before starting, read the Pre-Starting Check List, Special Operating Instructions, in the Operation Section.
+Before starting, read the pre-starting check list and special operating instructions in the Operation section.